miguelbraganca/mase/Labs/practical1_mp1820.md

 These results demonstrate that increasing the batch size leads to a reduction in the time required for each training epoch.
 This is primarily because larger batch sizes allow for more effective utilization of the parallel processing capabilities of the GPU.

 However, this increase in computational efficiency comes at a cost.
 The validation accuracy tends to decrease with larger batch sizes.
 This phenomenon indicates a trade-off when choosing batch sizes: while larger batches can accelerate training, they may also hinder the model's ability to generalize effectively to unseen data.
-This can be attributed to the fact that larger batch sizes provide a more accurate estimate of the gradient, but this can lead to sharper minima in the loss landscape, which are often associated with poorer generalization.
+This can be attributed to the fact that larger batch sizes provide a more accurate estimate of the gradient, but this can lead to local minima in the loss landscape, which are often associated with poorer generalization.

 ![ValAcc1.1](./images/Val_Acc_Epoch_BatchSize.png)